ePages-de/epages-devportal/_posts/2018/2018-08-18-getting-started-with-micronaut.md

 The reason behind this is that before executing our integration tests, Spring Boot needs to carry out some additional work such as [loading Spring's ApplicationContext and WebApplicationContext](https://docs.spring.io/spring/docs/current/spring-framework-reference/testing.html#testing-ctx-management){:target="_blank"}.

 Now think about a developer who is working on a new feature and running tests over and over again.
-Can you picture their desperation while waiting for the the test execution to finish?
+Can you picture their desperation while waiting for the test execution to finish?

 ### Slow application start-up

-Similarly, starting a microservice is relatively slow, and one of the reasons is that there are lots of things happening on runtime.
+Similarly, starting a microservice is relatively slow, and one of the reasons is that there are lots of things happening at runtime.
 For example, the bytecode of each and every [Spring bean](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-introduction){:target="_blank"} is read, and that of course adds up to the start-up time.

-In a microservices environment, where individual applications need to be deployed quite often, specially when following some kind of [*continuous deployment*](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd){:target="_blank"} approach, this may become an inconvenient.
+In a microservices environment, where individual applications need to be deployed quite often, specially when following some kind of [*continuous deployment*](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd){:target="_blank"} approach, this may become inconvenient.

 ### Memory consumption

 Although Spring Boot memory performance can be improved for example by playing with different JVM parameters, in general Spring Boot applications have a relatively high memory footprint.

 In our environment, a microservice requires a couple hundred megabytes of memory, and just like time is money, so is memory.
-In other words, the memory microservices you have, the more memory you need, and that doesn't come for free.
+In other words, the more microservices you have, the more memory you need, and that doesn't come for free.

 To address these disadvantages we used our last [*brown bag* session](https://www.investopedia.com/terms/b/brown-bag-meeting.asp){:target="_blank"} to fiddle with [Micronaut](http://micronaut.io/){:target="_blank"}.